Student Code of Conduct

 E. Data Security

-- This procedure covers the general procedures and processes to follow when accessing College related data, which includes, but is not limited to, sensitive data such as social security numbers, student ID numbers, PINs, account numbers, credit card information, personal health information (PHI) and College ID.
+- This policy covers the general procedures and processes to follow when accessing College related data, which includes, but is not limited to, sensitive data such as social security numbers, student ID numbers, PINs, account numbers, credit card information, personal health information (PHI) and College ID.

 F. Account Ownership